ovochris56/ovochris56/README.md

 🚀 About Me
 - 🐾 Graduated with a 3.2 GPA from the University of Connecticut in 2022 with a Bachelors in Exercise Science
-- 🚂 I hold a 4.0 GPA in Purdue University Global's Masters of Health Informatics program (graduating October 2025)
+- 🚂 Graduated with a 4.0 GPA in Purdue University Global's Masters of Health Informatics program
 - 📈 I completed Upright Education's 16-week Data Analytics Boot Camp through Bryant Univeristy from July-November 2024
 - 📈 I completed Google's Data Analytics Certificate program in less than one week, leveraging prior bootcamp training and a deep drive to master practical tools like SQL, Tableau, and R for real-world data storytelling.
 - 🎯 I enjoy leveraging data to solve real-world healthcare problems, making impactful decisions with the power of analysis.